 The point of Aldo’s isn’t the vegetables, though—it’s the pizza.
 Aldo Dean is a veteran of the New York City restaurant scene, and used New York style pizza as the inspiration for his pizza recipes.
 Go for the popular vodka pie, a simple (but tasty) cheese pizza with vodka cream sauce or The Other Side, with poblano sauce, fontina cheese, sliced tomatoes and big hunks of grilled chicken.

 If you’re more into the meat, go for the T-Rex.
 It comes with a traditional red pizza sauce, mozzarella, and pepperoni, sausage, and meatballs.

 Pizzas come in small or large.
 The small pizzas are big enough for two not terribly hungry people to split, or one normally hungry person to eat and have some left over.
 If you’ve got two hungry people or more, go with a large.

 You can also order by the slice, with basic choices – think pepperoni, veggie, or cheese – or the Slice of the Day, which is usually something more adventurous.
 By-The-Slice is available at the Midtown location during lunch only.

 — Aldo’s Pizza Pies (@AldosPizzaPies) September 9, 2018

-Aldo’s pizza has a perfect, delightful, thin crust – but not dry or cracker-like – and plenty of creative choices for toppings and sauces, including one pizza that comes topped with Central BBQ pulled pork.
+Aldo’s pizza has a thin, doughy crust, not dry or overly crispy, and plenty of creative choices for toppings and sauces, including a Memphis-must: the BBQ pizza that comes topped with Central BBQ pulled pork.
 Plus, there’s a build-your-own option.
 They also offer sandwiches, salads, small plates (meatballs, pasta) and a kids’ menu (look for the “Bambini” section).

 100 S. Main St.